codyngpriest/alx-system_engineering-devops/0x12-web_stack_debugging_2/README.md

 nginx must be listening on all active IPs on port 8080 You cannot use apt-get remove
 This is a Bash script that configures the container to fit the above requirements

+2. 7 lines or less
+Using what you did for task #1, make your fix short and sweet.